Fuel4us/EventManagingApp/docs/blue/1050475/sp2/README.md

 ===============================

 # 1. General Notes
+The application should have a new extension to associate styles with cells.
+The functionality should be similar to the one present in the desktop version of Cleansheets.
+The similarities are in the use of extensions and the UI extension.
+This application is a web app and has next way of approach.
+This UC has lots of other UC that depend on it.
+Like Lang03.1, Lang03.2, IPC03.2, etc.
+The challenge is to make something that is easily applied by everyone.
+Priorities shall be set by each of the UC that apply this UC.

 *In this section you should register important notes regarding your work during the sprint.
 For instance, if you spend significant time helping a colleague or if you work in more than one feature increment.*
+I was responsible for Lang03.1 that needed this UC.
+In this second sprint there was an Core02.1 that manage to create a change of color with the class Configuration and the ValueColorExtension.
+It was important to deactivate this UC.
+Persistence was only able to persist one configuration for one Spreadsheet.
+So wasn't able to reuse this funcionality.
+Also, in the first sprint, some programmer change the cell widget from MaterialLabel to MaterialButton.
+As I understood, the idea was to be able to rigth click and open an menu.
+A MaterialLabel can do this event as well as well, is more pratical to take care of the string values from the cell.
+Also, is more pratical to set the color, font and alignment settings.

 # 2. Requirements

-*In this section you should describe the requirements for this sprint.*

-*This is simply an example of documentation*

-Core00.0 - The Home page should present metadata about all workbooks (i.e., Workbook Descriptions).
-This metadata should be persisted in a relational database (using JPA).
-In the UI of the Home page it should be possible to add a new Workbook Description.

-We can further specify this textual requirements as user stories.
+This Core 8.1 we need to need a way in the UI to set several formatting settings to change the style of a cell. each cell, will have a style when the settings are set.
+It is important to persist this settings no only in memory (client app), but also in the repository.

 Proposal:

-US1 - As the Product Owner I want that the workbooks that are displayed in the Home Page come from a relational database so that they are persisted and can be updated.
+US1 - As the Product Owner I want the formatting settings of a cell to be persisted in the repository and updated everytime the user changes it.

-US2 - As a User of the Application I want to be able to add new Workbook Descriptions when I am in the Home Page.
+US2 - As a User of the Application I want to be able to change backgroung color, font color, text alignment and font size of a cell.

 # 3. Analysis